 What is with the title of the review?
-A critical part of the story is several different triangles of people.
+The ending of the story was unexpected and a cliffhanger.

 Give Me Your Hand by Megan Abbott; 2018; $27.00; 342 pages; Little, Brown and Company, New York, NY; 978-0-316-54718-5; checked out from Multnomah County Library; Library Outreach Services; 7/17/18-7/21/18